Take Action: Talk with the Doctor

 Always make sure your doctors and nurses wash their hands.

 Politely ask your doctors and nurses if their hands are clean.
 This is one of the most important ways to prevent infections.
 Even if they wear gloves, they still need to wash their hands before putting them on.
 Just wearing gloves is not enough to prevent infections.

 If you feel uncomfortable asking the doctors or nurses if their hands are clean, remember that it’s their job to help keep you safe and healthy.
 Check out this patient’s guide to hand hygiene [PDF - 2 MB].

 Ask your visitors to wash their hands, too.

 Make sure your family members and friends wash their hands when they visit you.
-And if a loved one isn’t feeling well, ask her to call you instead of visiting in person.
+And if a loved one isn’t feeling well, ask him or her to call you instead of visiting in person.